UK Cyber Crime Statistics 2025

-In reality, over 560,000 new cyber threats are discovered daily and 81% of all UK Businesses who suffer from a Cyber Security Attack are Small to Medium Sized Businesses (SMBs/SMEs).
+In reality, over 560,000 new cyber threats are discovered daily and 81% of all UK businesses that suffer from a Cyber Security Attack are small and medium-sized businesses (SMBs/SMEs).
 But, in reality, 97% of businesses who suffer a cyber attack could have been protected if they had a modern and comprehensive cyber security solution in place.

-As your local cyber security experts we feel it is our role to help businesses understand the threats that they may be facing (see our news and educational articles), this is why we provide you with the most current and up-to-date data on UK cyber crime statistics 2024.
+As your local cyber security experts we feel it is our role to help businesses understand the threats that they may be facing (see our news and educational articles).
+This is why we provide you with the most current and up-to-date data on UK cyber crime statistics for 2025.

 > Take our Business Cyber Security Health Check <